 The classical realist notion that major states tend to pursue power and spheres of influence as ends in themselves is implicit in some nonsecurity accounts, while others emphasize the peculiarities of Putin's temperament, worldview, regime security concerns and legacy-related goals, or the mediating role of Russia's strategic culture.
-In other words, each portray Russia as "greedy" i.e., as a state actor with significant nonsecurity goals-but posit different goals and alternative accounts of the sources of those goals.
+In other words, each portray Russia as "greedy"-i.e., as a state actor with significant nonsecurity goals-but posit different goals and alternative accounts of the sources of those goals.
+In position of the sources of those goals.